MapRock/TimeMolecules/tutorials/time_molecules_skills/how_to_add_a_markov_model.md

 That is the basic pattern: call the procedure, capture the returned `ModelID`, and then use that ID to inspect `Models`, `ModelEvents`, or downstream comparison routines.

----

-One caution: I based this on the current TimeSolution scripts and metadata comments, and the procedure name there is **`CreateUpdateMarkovProcess`**, not `CreateUpdateMarkovModel`.
-If you want, I can turn this into a polished markdown article in your usual style.